sal-razzaq/aws-api-to-lambda/README.md

 # aws-api-to-lambda

-SUMMARY
+== SUMMARY ==

-- A library that forwards request received by Aws Api Gateway to a specified .Net class in an Aws Lambda function for processing.
+- A framework for forwarding request received by Aws Api Gateway to a specified .Net class in an Aws Lambda function for processing.

 - This allows a single lambda function to handle different request types based on the Api Gateway endpoint configuration.

-- The forwarding information in provided declaratively in the AWS Api Gateway configuration.
+- The request forwarding/processing information in provided declaratively in the AWS Api Gateway configuration.

 - The library takes care of deserializing requests into .Net request objects for processing by the Aws lambda function request handlers.

-EXAMPLE 1 - GreetingExample
+== EXAMPLE 1 - GreetingExample ==

 Objective: This lambda function will receive a request from AWS API Gateway and return a greeting.